Spider-Man 3: Cancelled sequels

-Sony Pictures announced in January 2010 that plans for Spider-Man 4 had been canceled due to Raimi's withdrawal from the project.
-Raimi reportedly ended his participation due to his doubt that he could meet the planned May 6, 2011 release date, while upholding the film creatively.
-Raimi purportedly went through four iterations of the script with different screenwriters and still "hated it".
-Raimi would later say that he couldn't get the script in time and that due to his fallings, he told Sony to go ahead with its reboot.
+Sony announced in January 2010 that plans for Spider-Man 4 had been cancelled due to Raimi's withdrawal from the project.
+Raimi reportedly withdrew because he doubted he could meet the May 6, 2011 release date while maintaining the film's creative integrity.
+He reportedly went through four versions of the script with different screenwriters and could not arrive at a version he liked.